HarryLam14/RecipEZ/PresentationPlan.md

     - All recipes list [🍕, 🍱, 🍜, �]
     - One recipe ☝️

-5.

-6. Learning points, how to continue works, etc.
+5. Learning points, how to continue works, etc.
     - auto complete ingredients
     - allowing user to add ingredients
     - allowing user to add recipes
-    - Django does lots of things for you
+    - Django does lots of things for you, but have to know about them